piotrpalek/co-list/README.md

-# Ember-cli co-list component
+# Co-list

-Ember-co-list is a very simple list component for Ember-cli.
+Co-list is a very simple list component for Ember-cli.
 This is still under development and neither the API or features are finished or stable.

 ## Installation